 - a) Whether homeless prevention measures can keep the applicant in their home. - b) Whether the applicant is going to become homeless in the next 12 weeks. - c) Whether the applicant is already homeless and is owed a relief duty. - d) Whether the applicant is intentionally homeless and thereby is owed a reduced preference. - e) Whether a Safe Surrender Agreement prior to tenancy surrender prevented imminent homelessness.

-South Norfolk Council will use a toolkit to undertake the homeless assessment.
+Broadland District Council will use a toolkit to undertake the homeless assessment.
 They will then be placed in the relevant priority band.
-We use a toolkit to assess and interview homeless cases.
-If they are assessed as being owed a relief duty, we use a Temporary Accommodation Operational Manual to process the application further,

 4.4.3 Temporary Suspension of Bidding